dannygallardo/ai-case-study/README.md

 **What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)**

-Scale offers high quality data labeling and annotation for large data sets at a cost effective price.
+Scale offers high quality data labeling and annotation for large data sets at a cost effective price for enterprise customers.
 It also allows for scalability of large data models and allow companies to scale up or down as needed.

 One of the key advantages that Scale provides is high quality reinforcement learning from human feedback {RLHF) in their models alongside large language models (LLM) to better label data.
+This level of curation allows them to provide higher quality data sets for training a breadth of AI products.
+They integrate human elements into each of their products, whether its generative AI, testing and evaluation of models, automotive, and government solutions.
+This positions Scale as a differentiator as the quality of their data is much higher than most competitors as a result of using human experts in the loop.

 In addition to all of this, Scale has formed some meaningful partnerships with some of the world’s biggest companies.
 This lead time allows them to understand the market better than a competitor entering the market.

-A unique offering that no other competitor currently offers is Scale Donovan[^6].
+Another unique offering that no other competitor currently offers is Scale Donovan[^7].
 This is an AI powered system for defense and government that allows the private sector to ingest data, apply AI, generate reports,and improve models.
 This level of sophistication in AI is new to government being open to adopt.
 In this way, Scale has a unique position to define how security around and AI product like this works for defense and public sector use cases.

 **Which technologies are they currently using, and how are they implementing them?**

-Scale’s tech stack includes the following technologies [^7]
+Scale’s tech stack includes the following technologies [^8]
 - [Javascript](https://www.javascript.com/)
 - [Python](https://www.python.org/)
 - [Node.js](https://nodejs.org/en)